Second wave flattens fizz for soft-drink makers: Crisil

-New Delhi, May 21 (IANS) India's non-alcoholic beverages industry, led by cola giants Pepsi and Coca-Cola, is unlikely to reclaim pre-pandemic levels this fiscal, ratings agency Crisil said.
+New Delhi: India's non-alcoholic beverages industry, led by cola giants Pepsi and Coca-Cola, is unlikely to reclaim pre-pandemic levels this fiscal, ratings agency Crisil said.

 "Indeed, despite some claw-back after an estimated decline by a fifth last fiscal, revenue will still be 10 per cent short of the fiscal 2020 mark," the ratings agency said.